subvertnormality/mosaic/README.md

 ##### Fully Quantise Mask

-The Fully Quantise Mask param controls whether note masks on a step are fully quantized to the current scale, including scale degree and rotation adjustments.
-When enabled, note masks will be quantized to match the current scale's settings exactly.
+The Fully Quantise Mask param controls whether note masks on a step are fully quantised to the current scale, including scale degree and rotation adjustments.
+When enabled, note masks will be quantised to match the current scale's settings exactly.
 This can be used to override the global quantization settings on a per-channel or per-step basis, allowing for more precise control over how note masks interact with scale changes.

 ### Scale Editor